zorael/kameloso/README.md

 Before allowing *anyone* to trigger any restricted functionality, the bot will try to identify that user by querying the server for what services account the accessing user is logged onto, if not already known.
 For full administrative privileges you will need to be logged in with an account listed in the `admins` field in the configuration file, while other users may be defined with other permissions in your [`users.json` file](#other-files).
 If a user is not logged onto services it is considered as not being uniquely identifiable and cannot be resolved to an account.

 > In the case of **hostmasks mode**, the above still applies but "accounts" are derived from hostmasks.
 See the **Admin** plugin `!hostmask` command (and the `hostmasks.json` file) for how to map hostmasks to would-be accounts.
 Hostmasks are a weaker solution to user identification but not all servers may offer services.
-See [the wiki entry on hostmasks](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)).
+Also see [the wiki entry on hostmasks](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)).

 ## Twitch